 I found that my digestive system likes lacto-fermented hummus better than the regular kind — because sometimes garbanzo beans (or chickpeas, as they are also called) can be more gas-producing than other beans.

 The darker flecks in my hummus are the result of using an Indian relation of chickpeas/garbanzos — the Chana Dal bean (and more info here at Azure Standard).
 They're smaller with darker skins.
 I don't bother to remove skins from garbanzo beans; that's just too much work!

 I highly recommend using toasted sesame tahini.
 Toasting is another means of reducing phytic acid in seeds, and it gives the hummus a darker, roasted flavor.
 Love it!

 I made my grandmother's hummus yesterday -- with a twist.
 This time, I lacto-fermented it.
 Yeah, yeah, by now you know that I try to ferment just about everything.

 - 2 cups cooked garbanzo beans (chickpeas)

 - juice from 1 lemon

 - 1/2 teaspoon sea salt, or to taste

-How you eat your hummus?
-This morning, I served it with sprouted crackers, Middle Eastern cheese, two fried eggs, and kefir and fruit.
+This morning, I served our lacto-fermented hummus with sprouted crackers, Middle Eastern cheese, two fried eggs, and kefir and fruit.
 Have a wonderful weekend, everyone!